Florian-Wilhelm/Raspberry-Pi/Project-5/README.md

 ## Description

 An IoT device with the Raspberry Pi Pico, three sensors and the ESP8266.
-Note: no SSL/TLS is or will be implemented (i.e. certificates), so code is only good enough for experimentation.
+Note: no SSL/TLS is or will be implemented (i.e. certificates), so you'll get only a HTTP connection hence code is only good for experimentation.

 ## Example web browser output